PostHog/posthog.com/contents/docs/user-guides/groups.md

 ---

 # What are groups and how are they different to cohorts?
+Groups are how you track and perform analysis on the aggregation of an something other than a user.

+## Types of groups

-Groups are how you track and perform analysis on an aggregation of something.
-The simplest example of a group is a company, you have users from multiple companies that might use your product - groups allows you do to analytics (and much more) on companies rather than only users - e.g. Daily Active Companies.
+The simplest example of a group is a company, users from multiple companies that might use your product - groups allows you do to analytics on these - e.g. Daily Active Companies.

 Groups are not limited to companies they can be of any type you determine.
 For example, transactions can be a group.

 Let's say you have a payment app.
-A user can do multiple transactions, and you want to track & do analysis on the transaction level, not the user level.
-You can then create a transaction group type, and each transaction is a group of its own, allowing you to answer question like: How many transactions (not users) finished, and what is the conversion rate per transaction.
+You want to track & do analysis on the transaction level, not the user level.
+You can  create a transaction group type, allowing you to answer questions like: "What is the conversion rate per transaction?"

+## Groups vs cohorts

-Groups differ from cohorts, a cohort is a essentially a list of users, whereas a group represents multiple entities which multiple users might be associated with.
-Following the company example again from above, you can have a cohort of users who belong to a certain company.
-But you could create a type of group which represent all companies and the users associated with them.
+Groups differ from cohorts, a cohort is a essentially a list of users.
+Whereas a groups represent every entity of a certain type.

+Following the company example again, you can have a cohort of users which belong to a certain company (e.g. Company A).
+But you could create a group type of "companies" which represents all companies and their users.

-# What can you do with groups? @marcushyett-ph
+# What can you do with groups?

+## Group Analytics
-* **Group Analytics** - You can perform any type of analytics (e.g. Trends, Funnels, Retention, etc.) based on groups rather than users (e.g. Number of companies who signed up in the last 28 days, Number of total transactions in the past 14 days, etc.)
+You can perform any type of analytics (e.g. Trends, Funnels, Retention, etc.) based on groups rather than users (e.g. Number of companies who signed up in the last 28 days, Number of total transactions in the past 14 days, etc.)

+## Feature flags
-* **Feature flags** - You can use groups to roll-out your feature flags more consistently.
+You can use groups to roll-out your feature flags more consistently.
 Instead of giving users in the same organization a different experience, roll out the feature flag to whole organizations.

-# How our solution works? @neilkakkar
+# How our solution works?

 With groups, there's two important concepts to remember.
 These are Groups and Group Types.

-## Groups vs Group Types @neilkakkar
+## Groups vs Group Types

 The group types determine what kind of groups you have.
 For example, a `company` is a group type.
 A `transaction` is a group type.
 There's a hard limit of 5 group types you can create, so think carefully about what group types you want.